catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 You and I are of value.
 Why?
 Because we were bought at a price.
 What price?
 Read 1 Peter 1:18-19;

-*18 'knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, 19 but with the precious blood of Christ, as of a lamb without blemish and without spot. '*
+*18 'knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, 19 but with the precious blood of Christ, as of a lamb without blemish and without spot.*

 We were bought at a price.
 Not with silver or gold but with something more precious: the blood of Christ.
 God came as a man to die on the cross for us.
 Is that worth a million dollars?
 Is that a billion dollars?
 More than that, it is infinite. **For an infinite man to become a finite man is infinite in the sacrifice itself.
 For Him who is life to die is an infinite sacrifice.** You and I are of huge value because of the sacrifice of the Lord for us!
 That is true value and something we have to learn and recognise.
 This is why it is so important for us to pursue and preserve our salvation at all costs to hold fast our statuses as children of God.
 It does not matter if you’re a king or beggar, a fool or hunger, well or sick, tall or short, good looking or not, it all doesn’t matter.
 What matters is this: I have been bought with a price.
 Not with silver or gold, but with the precious blood of the Lord Jesus Christ.